gc-assignments/beginner-gulp/README.md

 Now you can keep working on the original file and just run `gulp prefix` to create the prefixed css file for production use.

-If you think typing `gulp prefix` every time is quite annoying, you can name your task "default" instead and by typing `gulp`, it'll run the default task.
+If you think typing `gulp prefix` every time is a bit annoying, you can name your task "default" instead and by typing `gulp`, it'll run the default task.

 Like so: